 Associate Degree in Nursing (ADN)

-Nursing has long been one of the most respected and fulfilling professions.
-If you have considered training for a career as a nurse, then then the Associate Degree in Nursing (ADN) program at Fortis can put you on the career track you desire.
+Recent events have taught us that nurses are more essential than ever before.
+Long considered one of the most respected and fulfilling professions, nurses are often referred to as the backbone of the healthcare system.
+As you consider training for a career as a nurse, learn more about how the Associate Degree in Nursing (ADN) program at Fortis can put you on the career track you desire.

 If you are already a working Practical or Vocational Nurse (LPN or LVN) and are looking to advance your nursing career and become a Registered Nurse (RN), the Fortis Associate Degree in Nursing (ADN) program has an entry path designed just for you.
 This educational path offers qualified Licensed Practical Nurses and Licensed Vocational Nurses with an active license the opportunity to receive academic credit for courses that may have been having completed in an approved PN/VN education program.